SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ### <a name="ConnToSolJMS"></a>Step 3: Connecting to Solace JMS provider

-Connecting to the Solace message broker through the Solace JCA Resource Adapter requires configuration of additional resources in JBoss.
-Two key pieces of information are required including connectivity information to the Solace message broker and client authentication data.
+Connecting to the message broker through the Solace JCA Resource Adapter requires configuration of additional resources in JBoss.
+Two key pieces of information are required including connectivity information to the message broker and client authentication data.

 The above information is specified across one or more JMS entities depending on your application’s JMS message flow (Inbound, Outbound, or both).
-Configuration of a JMS connection factory is required for outbound message flow, while configuration of the Activation Specification associated with a Message-Driven-Bean - is required for inbound message flow.
+Configuration of a JMS connection factory is required for outbound message flow, while configuration of the Activation Specification associated with a Message-Driven-Bean is required for inbound message flow.

-The Solace resource adapter includes several custom properties for specifying connectivity and authentication details (Application-Managed credentials) to the Solace message broker.
+The Solace resource adapter includes several custom properties for specifying connectivity and authentication details (Application-Managed credentials) to the message broker.
 Setting these properties at the Resource Adapter level makes the information available to all child JCA entities like Connection Factory, Activation Specification and Administered Objects.
-The properties can also be overridden at the specific JCA entity level allowing connectivity to multiple Solace message brokers.
+The properties can also be overridden at the specific JCA entity level allowing connectivity to multiple message brokers.

 #### <a name="RAConf">Steps to configure the Solace JCA Resource Adapter